wp-plugins/simple-wp-sitemap/readme.txt

 Also supports the option to add pages to the sitemaps that aren't part of your original wordpress site.
 For instance if you create a little html file and upload to your server and want it to be included in the sitemaps, it's easily done.
 You can also block pages that you don't want to be included in them.

-So why use this instead of the other hundreds(?) of sitemap plugins that's out are and which has thousands(?) of downloads?
+So why use this instead of the other hundreds(?) of sitemap plugins that's out there and which has thousands(?) of downloads?
 Well for one thing it's just an easy, fast and secure plugin that will just work for you, and it also makes the life pretty easy for search engines that wants to index your site!

 And yes, of course the sitemaps are mobile friendly :)